 The Triwizard Tournament in the fourth book, The Goblet of Fire, is one of the series’ most exciting scene adaptations.
 Producers used Steall Falls at Ben Nevis Mountain in Scotland as the backdrop of Harry’s first task in the tournament, where he had to beat the horntail dragon to retrieve the golden egg from its nest.

-Not far away, producers chose Loch Eilt, a small island, to be Dumbledore’s burial site later in the films.
+Not far away, producers chose Loch Eilt, a small island, to be Dumbledore’s burial site later in the film.
 This filming location is close to Fort William, another popular tourist destination in Scotland.

 Godric’s Hollow